Sabyasachi Chakrabarty: Feluda portrayal

 Sabyasachi portrayed Feluda on both small and big screens after legendary Soumitra Chatterjee donned the detective's hat in two films directed by Ray himself in the 1970s.
 Soumitra Chatterjee originally played Feluda in Satyajit Ray's Feluda series.
 He acted in Sonar Kella (1974) and Joi Baba Felunath (1979) as Feluda.
 Both Soumitra and Sabyasachi played the Feluda character with great success.
 As Sabyasachi said in many interviews, Feluda is one of his idols and favourite heroes from his young age.
 In the late 80's Sabyasachi met the author of Feluda series Satyajit Ray and expressed an interest in starring as Feluda.
 But Satyajit Ray said that he will not make another Feluda movie as Santosh Dutta the actor who played the role of Jatayu died in 1988, but he told Sabyasachi to go to his son Sandip Ray who was a rising film director in that time.
 Then Sabyasachi met Sandip Ray, but Sandip Ray had no plan of making any Feluda film at that time.
 Then Sabyasachi started working in the movies besides theatre and television.

-In the year 1994 Sandip Ray called Sabyasachi Chakrabarti in Ray's home.
+In the year 1994 Sandip Ray called Sabyasachi Chakrabarti at Ray's home.
 By that time Sabyasachi had become a well known actor in big screens beside theatre.
 Ray offered him the iconic hero of Bengali literature, Feluda.
 It was a dream character for Sabyasachi Chakrabarti.
 All films of the Feluda new film series (Continuation of the original series) were directed by Sandip Ray.
 In this series he made ten TV films and five full-length films in Bengali on the character.
 His first Feluda film was Baksho Rahashya (1996).
 It was released as a TV film and it was a part of Feluda 30 TV film series which includes five TV films based on five Feluda novels and stories.
 The series continued from the year 1996 to 1997.
 In 1999 series Satyajiter Gappo includes four Feluda TV films.
 In the year 2000 he acted in Dr. Munshir Diary as Feluda.
 It was the last Feluda TV film since 2000.